Jimmy Hart: World Wrestling Federation (1985–1993)

 In 1985, Hart took the Funk Family under his wing.
-The Funks included Terry and Hoss Funk, as well as their kayfabe brother Jimmy Jack Funk.
+The Funks included Terry Funk and Hoss Funk, as well as their kayfabe brother Jimmy Jack Funk.
 Hart wrestled on house shows with the Funks.
 On July 12, 1986, Hart won a battle royal to receive $50,000 at Madison Square Garden.
 When The Honky Tonk Man turned heel, Hart became his manager.
-In this position, Hart was nicknamed "The Colonel" in a reference to Colonel Tom Parker, the manager of Elvis Presley.
-With Hart in his corner, the Honky Tonk Man captured the Intercontinental Heavyweight Title from Ricky "The Dragon" Steamboat on June 2, 1987, and held it until August 1988.
+In this position, Hart was nicknamed "the Colonel" in reference to Colonel Tom Parker, the manager of Elvis Presley.
+With Hart in his corner, the Honky Tonk Man captured the Intercontinental Heavyweight Title from Ricky "the Dragon" Steamboat on June 2, 1987, and held it until August 1988.
 During that time, the Honky Tonk Man feuded with Randy Savage and his manager Miss Elizabeth.
 "The Colonel" moniker stuck with him for years, even after the Honky Tonk Man departed the company in early 1991.
 At WrestleMania III, Hart was involved in three matches and took some incredible bumps during the show.
-His first appearance was with "Adorable" Adrian Adonis who fought Rowdy Roddy Piper.
+His first appearance was with "Adorable" Adrian Adonis, who fought Rowdy Roddy Piper.
 Then came the six-man tag match, pitting the Hart Foundation and Danny Davis against the Bulldogs and Tito Santana.
-Jimmy Hart's third appearance on the show was when The Honky Tonk Man fought Jake "The Snake" Roberts who had rock legend Alice Cooper in his corner.
-Following that match, Hart was left alone in the ring where Roberts and Cooper teamed up to terrorise him with Roberts' pet snake Damien.
+Jimmy Hart's third appearance on the show was when The Honky Tonk Man fought Jake "the Snake" Roberts, who had rock legend Alice Cooper in his corner.
+Following that match, Hart was left alone in the ring, where Roberts and Cooper teamed up to terrorize him with Roberts' pet snake Damien.
 Also in 1987, Hart managed the WWF Women's Tag Team champions Judy Martin and Leilani Kai, known as The Glamour Girls.
-Martin and Kai mostly feuded with Japanese team the Jumping Bomb Angels (Noriyo Tateno and Itsuki Yamazaki).
+Martin and Kai mostly feuded with the Japanese team the Jumping Bomb Angels (Noriyo Tateno and Itsuki Yamazaki).